megatron-uk/x86Launcher/README.md

    * It creates a browseable list of all the game directories on your drive(s)
    * It can load and display additional metadata per game (i.e developer, genre, release date etc)
+   * If metadata is available, it can also do:
+      * Search/Filter games by publisher or developer
+      * Search/Filter by genre (e.g. FPS, Fighting, Adventure, Strategy)
+      * Search/Filter by series (e.g. Ultima 1-8, the DOOM series, Advanced Dungeons and Dragons RPG's)
-   * It can load and display screenshots or artwork per game (i.e box art, screenshots, etc)
+      * Load and display screenshots or artwork per game (i.e box art, screenshots, etc)
    * It can export an audit file of all the found games
    * It can launch any game for which a start file is either found (e.g. start.bat), or which has been defined in metadata (e.g. run.com, go.exe, etc)